saftacatalinmihai/blog-hugo/content/posts/cuprite.md

 It seems to me that the software industry had evolved in terms of frameworks and libraries, but not in C, in other higher level languages - as it is seen to be an old programming language... and it has the perceived disadvantage of being manual memory managed - which can cause memory leaks.
 All of this can be easily managed today with tools that check for memory leaks, but also using some simple programming techniques, the issue can be managed quite easily.
 I think it is time to go back to C but take the learnings from the other languages.

 My benchmark for the proof of concept is to replicate as close as possible the code from the [Rails getting started page](https://guides.rubyonrails.org/getting_started.html).
+Having that page open would help with extra context while reading this post.

 ## How